icons8/lunacy-docs/docs/interface.md

 #### Selecting and moving artboards

 To select an empty artboard, you can click anywhere within the artboard.
-To select an artboard with objects on it, click the artboard name or select it through the **Objects** panel.
+To select an artboard with objects on it, click the artboard's name.

 Similarly, to move an empty artboard, click anywhere within the artboard and drag it to where you want it.
-To move an artboard with objects, click the artboard name and drag.
+To move an artboard with objects, click the artboard's name and drag.

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/interface-moveartplaceholder.png" height="auto"><source src="/public/interface-moveart.mp4" type="video/mp4"></video>